highfidelity/hifi-content/usefulUtilities/soundEmitter/README.md

 ## v1.2 | [commit 45b2e3e](https://github.com/highfidelity/hifi-content/commits/45b2e3e)
 - Added the ability to set the `position` option of the Audio Injector inside the Sound Emitter's `userData` via the `positionOverride` key/value pair.
 - Documented why one would want to attach `soundEmitter.js` as either an entity client script or an entity server script.
+- Removed the ability to set the `localOnly` option of the Audio Injector inside the Sound Emitter's `userData`. `localOnly` will be `true` if `soundEmitter.js` is attached as an entity client script, and `localOnly` will be `false` if `soundEmitter.js` is attached as an entity server script.

 ## v1.1 | [commit 3ea8117](https://github.com/highfidelity/hifi-content/commits/3ea8117)
 - Added the ability to set the `localOnly` option of the Audio Injector inside the Sound Emitter's `userData`